Postgraduate Course: Cultures of Human Rights and Humanitarianism (PGSP11295)

 |No Exam Information

-- Have an extensive and critical understanding of key debates relating to human rights and humanitarianism.
+- show an extensive and critical understanding of key debates relating to human rights and humanitarianism.

-- Have an advanced and critical understanding of the contribution of anthropology and other qualitative social sciences to the critical analysis of human rights and humanitarianism.
+- show an advanced and critical understanding of the contribution of anthropology and other qualitative social sciences to the critical analysis of human rights and humanitarianism

-- Have an advanced and critical understanding of the historical and cultural particularity of contemporary ideas about human rights and humanitarianism.
+- show an advanced and critical understanding of the historical and cultural particularity of contemporary ideas about human rights and humanitariani

 Barnett, Michael and Thomas G. Weiss.
 2009.
 Humanitarianism in Question: Politics, Power, Ethics.
 Cornell University Press.